Orwatronic/mas_514/docs/src/web-controller.rst

 #.
 Copy the two folders :code:`./src/static` and :code:`./src/templates` to your project in the same folder locations.

 #.
-Copy :code:`WebController.py` to :code:`./src` and make the file executable by executing the following command :code:`sudo chmod +x WebController.py`
+Copy the text from :code:`./src/WebController.py` onto your Jetbot and make the file executable by executing the following command :code:`sudo chmod +x WebController.py`

 #.
-Copy the ROS message file :code:`WebJoystick.msg` found in :code:`./msg` to your project.
+Copy the text from the ROS message file :code:`./msg/WebJoystick.msg` onto your Jetbot in the same location.

 #.
 In order to make ROS being aware of the new ROS message, the message has to be added to the :code:`CMakeLists.txt` under the section :code:`add_message_files()`.
 The new ROS message :code:`WebJoystick.msg` are added as: